15 Copywriting Tips You Should Use While Creating Your Next Blog Post

-“It’s a 120Hz HD LED Tv, after every second the pixels refresh themselves 60 times.“
+“It’s a 120Hz HD LED TV.
+Every second, the pixels refresh themselves 60 times.“

 Did you notice the difference in the above two sentences?

 Features matter, yet benefits resound more with buyers.
-Readers are more interested in seeing the clear picture.
+Readers are more interested in seeing a clear picture.